SoftSimu/CellSim3D/documentation.md

 + "apoptosis": (0,1) Apoptosis True/False
 + "popToStartApo": Number of cells we should have in the system to start apoptosis
-+ "Apo_ratio": Probability of apoptosis for each individual cell
++ "Apo_ratio": Probability of apoptosis for each cell
 + "squeeze_rate": rate of shrinkage of a cell in apoptosis (replaces growth rate)
 + "apoptosis_Vol": Cells are removed from the system after reaching this threshold volume